bahrus/be-mediating/README.md

 ## many-to-many?
 [TODO]

 The example above demonstrates a 1-1.
 Can we extend that?

+Current thinking:

+1. If event specified, can only be a single source / target.
+2. If event not specified, can be multiple targets, never acts as a source.
+3. At least one of lhs and rhs has to have an event specified.

 The following table lists different scenarios, and where each alternative enhancement shines